florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

 Traditionally JavaScript is the only language allowing client side code execution, however it was never designed for these kinds of high-performance tasks.

 WebAssembly (Wasm) is a modern web technology developed through collaboration of the four major web browsers providing performance, safety and portability.
+It acts as a compilation target for higher-level languages such as Rust, C or C++, that is fast, safe and portable@spec.
 It is used by popular frameworks such as Qt for building web interfaces powered by C++ code @qt-docs or companies such as Ebay to optimize a slow barcode scanner algorithms@ebay-blog.

-#todo[Explain why Wasm is attractive for non-web contexts]
-// However Wasm can also be used in non-web contexts.
-// WASM outside of the web
+However, Wasm is not limited to web environments, which is by design@spec[sec.~1.1].
+It is already being actively explored in several non-web contexts, such as avionics@wasm-in-avionics, automotive#footnote(link("https://oxidos.io/")) or edge computing@wasm-for-edge-computing.
+There it is chosen for its properties such as safety during untrusted code execution, portability, determinism or performance.

-#todo[Name some non-web contexts, where Wasm is already being used and actively being researched on]
+// #todo[Name some non-web contexts, where Wasm is already being used and actively being researched on]
 // According to its specification it designed mostly for code execution on the Web, however it is not limited to the Web by design.
 // - Run untrusted code (TEXT EDITORS!!
 Plugins *do not* require complete access to FS, Network, etc.)
 // - Distributed systems where many nodes work together on a single computation.
 No Containerization, Virtualization necessary.
 (Although WASM RT could be seen as a form of containerization)
 // - Distributed systems: microservices, distributed computing

-#todo[Plugin systems on the other hand are software architectures widely used, especially in text editors.]
+Plugin systems on the other hand are a software architecture pattern widely used to allow the extension of host applications.
-#todo[Explain the advantages of plugin systems and why they are so important for text editors]
-#todo[Name some problems plugin system might have]
+They allow (third-party) developers to implemented new features for a host application through isolated plugins, without modification of the host application itself.
+This type of software architecture pattern is especially important for text editors and integrated development environments (IDEs).
+These editors have to accommodate the highly individual requirements of users such as supporting programming languages, keybindings, themes or other user preferences.

+== Motivation & research question //& problem statement
+Most text editor and IDE plugin systems do not have strict measures for plugin isolation to protect users from possibly malicious code.
+Also plugin execution may be slow at times due to the programming languages used (e.g. JavaScript or Java).
+Other plugin systems might require plugins to be recompiled for every platform, operating system or architecture.
-#todo[Wasm looks promising as a technology for plugin systems]
+WebAssembly looks promising as a new technology to build a plugin system on top of.

-== Motivation & problem statement
-#todo[
-  Motivate in two parts:
-  + Plugin systems are suitable architecture for highly individual software like text editors
-  + WASM is relatively new bytecode that provides speed, safety, portability by default ]

-#todo[
-  Problem statement:
-  - Plugin systems suffer from many issues: Security, interoperability, Portability, (Developer experience?)
-  - WASM's use cases are very limited -> it is still very new and evolving
-  - Can both be combined for better plugin systems?
-]
+Its features such as a high performance, safety through sandboxing or portability by design are all needed to build good plugin systems.

-== Research question
+// == Research question
+This work explores whether Wasm as a technology can be used to build good and versatile plugin systems especially for text editors.
-Is WebAssembly the best technology choice for designing versatile plugin systems especially for text editors?
+It asks the question, if Wasm is the best technology choice today for designing a good and versatile text editor plugin system from the ground up.
+// TODO revisit research question in discussion at the end

 == Methodology
-#todo[
-  How this work is structured:
-  - Technology comparison
-  - Additional evaluation and comparison of Wasm
+To evaluate whether Wasm is a good technology for plugin systems, multiple methods are used.
+First a technology comparison between various existing plugin systems and plugin system technologies is conducted.
+For that a set of criteria which are required for good and versatile plugin is defined.
+This allows to gather information about the current state of the art on plugin systems.

+Then Wasm is evaluated using the same criteria.
+These evaluation results can then be used to compare Wasm to existing plugin systems, to then decide whether Wasm can outperform other plugin system technologies in theory.

-  - Development of a proof of concept
+In the end a proof of concept for a Wasm plugin system for a real text editor is developed.
-]
+This implementation of a minimal plugin system is used to find out, if Wasm and its ecosystem are ready for use in real software projects.